ioBroker/ioBroker.js-controller/docs/en/community/docmarkdown.md

 <a id="backslash"></a>

 ### Backslash masking
-Markdown makes it possible to use backslash masking to write characters that otherwise have a meaning in Markdown's syntax.
+Markdown allows backslash masking to be used to write characters that otherwise have a specific meaning in Markdown's syntax.
 For example, if you want to surround a word with asterisks (instead of the HTML tag `<em>`), you can put backslashes in front of the asterisks:

   \ *Surrounded by asterisks \*

-Markdown provides this facility for the following characters:
+Markdown offers this possibility for the following characters:

-Backslash Backtick
+\ Backslash `Backtick

     * Asterisk

-_ Underline {} Curly braces [] Square brackets () Round brackets
+_ Underscore {} curly brackets [] square brackets () round brackets

-# Rhombus + plus sign
+# Hash + plus sign
     - minus sign (hyphen)

-, Point ! exclamation mark
+.
+Point !
+Exclamation mark

 * * *

 <a id="lizenz"></a>

 ### License
-This work is licensed under a Creative Commons Attribution-ShareAlike (BY-SA) 4.0 International License] [by-sa].
+This work is licensed under a [Creative Commons Attribution - Share Alike (BY-SA) 4.0 International License] [by-sa].

 [by-sa]: http://creativecommons.org/licenses/by-sa/4.0/deed.de

-?> This is a translation of [original syntax documentation] [osd] by [John Grubers] [jg] [Markdown] [md].
-This translation refers to the status of 15.12.2013 (Markdown Version 1.0.1).
+?> This is a translation of the [original syntax documentation] [osd] by [John Grubers] [jg] [Markdown] [md].
+This translation refers to the status of December 15, 2013 (Markdown Version 1.0.1).
 No guarantee is given for the correctness of the translation.
 If there are errors in the translation, please send a short message to <lasar@liepins.net>.
-Any other kind of feedback is welcome too. *
+Any other kind of feedback is also welcome. *

 [jg]: http://daringfireball.net/